Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

 \section{Method}

 Our goal is to measure the spiral of silence across topics and communities.
 We first need a set of controversial topics that may trigger the spiral of silence.
 This analysis requires us to identify topics that community members agree are permissible to discuss in their community in principle, but may not feel comfortable sharing in practice.
-Mining existing posts is insufficient because this data will not capture the opinions that users may be hesitant to share.
+Crawling existing posts from these communities, unfortunately, is insufficient: these posts will not reflect the opinions that users may be hesitant to share in the first place.
 In other words, starting with existing topics runs the risk of only identifying topics that are so safe as to appear commonly in the community.
+Alternatively, while asking participants to list instances when they have self-silenced is possible, this elicitation process may be prone to recall or desirability bias and yield idiosyncratic or off-scope topics falling outside the theory’s bounds.

-Instead, we use large language models (LLMs) to nominate potential controversial topics that are relevant to each community, even if those topics are not posted in the community, then validate those proposed topics with active subreddit members.
+Thus, we use a hybrid human-AI method that draws on large language models (LLMs) to nominate potential controversial topics that are appropriate to each community, even if those topics are not posted in the community, and validate those proposed topics with active subreddit members.
 We then survey community members to capture the rate of self-silencing on those topics.
 In this section, we start by discussing the scope of our study and our definition of self-silencing.
 Then, we provide an overview of our method, describing the topic generation process and survey instrument.
+This study was approved by Stanford University's Institutional Review Board.